Fy1717/CitiesVueStore/README.md

 <hr>

-## For The Project Setup and Configuration
+## For the project setup and configuration
 ```
 npm install
 ```